AndrejaCH/surfs_up/README.md

 ### Comparison of the Rainfall for June and December

 **1. Number of data**
-  - There is less data for December (1405 data points) than for June (1574 data points).
+  - There are less data for December (1405 data points) than for June (1574 data points).

 **2. Dispersion of the data**
   -	Rainfall quantity is more spread out in December (std = 0.5) than in June (std = 0.33).